martinqt/GitExtensionsDoc/source/plugins.rst

     .. setting:: JQL Query

-      Query to jira, results of which you want to show in "Commit Templates" in Commit Form.
+      Query to Jira, results of which you want to show in "Commit Templates" in Commit Form.
 For more information see: https://confluence.atlassian.com/jiracoreserver073/advanced-searching-861257209.html

     .. setting:: Jira fields

-      It's a hint which key words you can use in Message Template.
+      Key words that you can use in Message Template.

     .. setting:: Message Template